Pyrix25633/Analisi-2/Integrali.md

 > $$\begin{flalign}\mathrm{inf}_{A}\{ f \}\leq \frac{1}{\mathrm{vol}(A)}\iint_{A}f=w_{0}\leq \mathrm{sup}_{A}\{ f \} &&\end{flalign}$$
 > Inoltre se $f\in \mathrm{C}^{0}(A)\implies \exists \underline{p_{0}}:f(\underline{p_{0}})=w_{0}$

-# Formule di riduzione sui rettangoli
+# Formule di riduzione sui parallelepipedi
 > [!formule]
 > $A=[a_{1},b_{1}]\times[a_{2},b_{2}]\times[a_{3},b_{3}]$, $f\in \mathrm{C}^{0}(A)$
 >